medrish8969/GitHub-CoordinateCalculator/README.md

 # Coordinate-Calculator
-Exercise for GEOG 728 Programming for Geographic Analysis at Kansas State University
+*Exercise for GEOG 728 Programming for Geographic Analysis at Kansas State University

-This is a test respository for a GitHub Classroom assignment.

 Edit the starter Python script <code>coord_calc.py</code> so that includes the following features.
 Your script should convert user-supplied geographic coordinates in DDMMSS format to DD.